AincradOT/platform/docs/index.md

 It defines:

 - GCP organisation level layout and environment projects
-- shared Terraform state backend and encryption
+- Shared Terraform state backend
-- CI service accounts and Workload Identity Federation for GitHub Actions
+- Secret Manager for application secrets
-- GitHub organisation settings, core repositories, teams and branch protections
+- CI service accounts for GitHub Actions

-Application and service repositories consume these platform.
-They do not modify them.
+Application and service repositories consume this platform.
+They do not modify it.

 For the full rationale behind these patterns, the pitfalls of the old “bare metal and XAMPP” model, and how application repositories are expected to consume this platform, see the [`Golden path`](golden-path.md) write-up.